ctarrington/data-science-hw/kalman-filters/readme.md

  * factor out first model  X

  * generate determinisitic observations by passing
-   * an initial position
+   * an initial position X
-   * an initial velocity
+   * an initial velocity X
-   * an acceleration function  based on elapsed time
+   * an acceleration function  based on elapsed time - need sample
    * a noise factor
-   * a simulation resolution (internal step period)
+   * a simulation resolution (internal step period) x
-   * a sampling resolution (how often to record an observation)
+   * a sampling resolution (how often to record an observation) x
-   * a seed to make it really really deterministic
+   * a seed to make it really really deterministic - need to test w noise

  * Factor out so a scenario file
-   * gets observations as a DataFrame
+   * gets observations as a DataFrame x
    * contructs a filter X
    * passes each observations and gets results X
    * accumulates results in a DataFrame X